Faculty and Administrator Openings

 - Northern Arizona University requires satisfactory results for the following: a criminal background investigation, an employment history verification and a degree verification (in some cases) prior to employment.
 You may also be required to complete a fingerprint background check.
 Additionally, NAU is required to participate in the federal E-Verify program that assists employers with verifying new employees' right to work in the United States.

-- This position will be open until filled or closed.
-Review of applications will begin on March 13, 2013.
+- The position will be open until filled.
+Review of applications will begin on November 1, 2013.

 Northern Arizona University is a committed Equal Opportunity/Affirmative Action Institution.
 Women, minorities, veterans and individuals with disabilities are encouraged to apply.
 NAU is responsive to the needs of dual career couples.